Classification: Spanish Revival Cast

 Canción De Judas (Heaven On Their Minds)

-Nada Va A Pasar (What’s The Buzz)
+Nada Va A Pasar (Everything’s Alright)

 Jesús Morirá (This Jesus Must Die)